Vik-Maharaj/e-commerce-back-end/README.md

 ## Description

-Competition is tough for companies operating in the internet retail space and they often need websites that use the latest back end technologies to power their E-commerce in order to keep pace.
+Competition is tough for companies operating in the internet retail space and they need websites that use the latest back end technologies to power their E-commerce in order to keep pace.

 Enter the purpose of this project: utilize Node.js, Express.js, MySQL, and Sequelize to create a back end application to manage a company's inventory database.
 The application is easily installed and initialized, and includes the following features: